-From Tradition to Modernity: China’s Education System ‘‘A Product of Legal Design
+From Tradition to Modernity: China’s Education System ‘‘A Product of Legal Design”

 Abstract :

 This paper provides a legal analysis of education in China, tracing the historical evolution of its laws, policies, and reforms.
 Beginning with the Confucian-based imperial education system, which primarily served to uphold the imperial order and select bureaucrats, the paper examines the transformation of education law during the Republican era, the establishment of the People’s Republic of China (PRC) in 1949, and the modern reforms aimed at expanding access, promoting equality, and improving quality.
 Under the PRC, education law became a tool for social engineering, targeting illiteracy eradication, increasing primary school enrollment, and fostering equality.
 A significant milestone was the 1986 Compulsory Education Law, which recognized education as a fundamental right, mandated nine years of compulsory schooling, and elevated education as a state priority.
 Subsequent reforms in the 1990s and 2000s sought to address disparities between urban and rural education, enhance vocational and technical education (TVET), and expand higher education.
 These reforms also introduced new regulations on curriculum standards, teacher qualifications, and the rights and responsibilities of educational institutions to ensure high-quality education.
 More recent policies, such as the 2021 Double Reduction Policy, reflect the government’s efforts to alleviate academic pressure and address socioeconomic concerns related to private tutoring.
 Despite these advancements, challenges remain, including educational inequalities, urban-rural divides, and the need for legal frameworks to adapt to China’s increasingly globalized and technologically driven society.
 The paper concludes by exploring these challenges and future directions for education law in China, emphasizing the importance of balancing regulatory measures to achieve state objectives while accommodating the diverse educational needs of the population.As China continues to navigate the complexities of a rapidly globalizing and technologically driven society, its education law must evolve to address emerging challenges and opportunities.
 One key area for future development is the reduction of persistent educational inequalities, particularly the urban-rural divide.
 Despite significant progress in expanding access to education, disparities in resource allocation, teacher quality, and infrastructure remain stark.
 Future legal frameworks should prioritize targeted policies that ensure equitable funding, improve rural school facilities, and incentivize highly qualified teachers to work in underserved areas.
 Additionally, the integration of digital technologies into education presents both opportunities and challenges.
 While online learning platforms and artificial intelligence can enhance access and personalize education, they also raise concerns about data privacy, digital literacy, and the digital divide.
 Future education laws must establish clear regulations to govern the use of technology in education, ensuring that it benefits all students without exacerbating existing inequalities.